TaquitoTwister/Geometrics/README.md

 # Geometrics
-Calculate your volumes or areas of geometry figures.
+Calculate perimeters, areas and volumes of Geometric shapes.